queilawithaQ/documentation/_general/integrations/atatus.md

 ## About Atatus

 [Atatus](https://www.atatus.com) lets you monitor performance and track errors related to your web and back-end applications in real-time.
-During your continuous deployment workflow with Codeship Pro, you can record your deployments in Atatus.
+During your continuous deployment workflow with CodeShip Pro, you can record your deployments in Atatus.

 By using Atatus, you can compare performance metrics and errors with previous deployment.

 [Their documentation](https://www.atatus.com/docs) does a great job of providing more information, in addition to the setup instructions below.

-## Codeship Pro
+## CodeShip Pro

 ### Setting Your Admin API Key